 Alabama Average Medical Malpractice Settlement

-Because our lawyers handle cases in different jurisdictions, I have a keen interest in average verdicts and settlements in different states.
+Because our lawyers handle cases in different jurisdictions, I am keenly interested in average verdicts and settlements in different states.
 The dynamics of every state are different.

-I found this data from the Alabama Jury Verdict Reporter providing average malpractice verdict data in Alabama for 2005:
+Alabama Jury Verdict Reporter providing average malpractice verdict data in Alabama:

 Statewide totals Medical Trials Win-Loss % Aggregate Verdicts Plaintiff’s Average Average